 It was first released in January of 2009 and has since then grown to be the third most popular messaging app.
 As of 2018, there are over 1.5 billion WhatsApp users around the world.
 Most of them are from India and Brazil.
 It also has a large user base in Europe particularly in UK and France.

 Despite its popularity, its far from perfect.
 Users have complained about suddenly getting disconnected or the app not working.
 In this post, we’re compiling some of the disadvantages in using WhatsApp for international calls.

 This one is pretty obvious.
 You can’t make or receive calls on WhatsApp if you haven’t signed up for an account.
-This also applies to the person you’re calling.
+It applies to the person you’re calling too.

 Most people would not really view this as a problem since signing up for an account is quite easy.
 But for those with no access to smartphones or just abhors technology altogether, this would be an obstacle.

 Think about this, there are more than 7 billion people in this world.
 With only 1.5 billion WhatsApp users, there are still around 5.5 billion people you can’t have calls with.

 Internet Connection is Not an Option

 Since WhatsApp uses VoIP technology, internet connection is a must.
 So whether you connect to a wifi or not is not your choice to make.

 Actually, WhatsApp encourages their users to connect to a wifi rather than rely on mobile data.
 Because a wifi signal is usually faster and more reliable than using mobile internet.
 This ensures of high quality calls and that you’re not cut off mid-sentence.